Drug Lord Juan Orlando Hernández Is FREE

 And of course, let us not forget the election Trump lost fair and square to Joe Biden on November 3, 2020.
 Indeed, there was a lot of evening-of-the-score to be done on that significant Trump loss.
 Why not start by leaving Biden’s official portrait off the White House’s “Presidential Walk of Fame.”
 It’s pretty weird — there are portraits of 43 of the 44 presidents on the walkway of the West Colonnade, and Biden’s face is noticeably absent.
 Where the 46th president’s picture might have been is a photo of his autopen.

 Considering all the petty stuff Trump does as a matter of course, the reason for the Hernández pardon might be simpler than we thought.
+Or not.
 It is conceivable that Trump wanted his list of convicted drug traffickers to be longer than Biden’s.
 And there is no question he wanted Biden to look weak and more daft than himself.

 Add to that the Trump DOJ’s recent string of significant losses and compare those to all that the Biden DOJ accomplished, especially in the way of dismantling large-scale drug trafficking organizations.
 Consider also what happened to Trump’s DOJ in the last few weeks — think Comey and James, Epstein files, Alina Habba, then James again.
 Steam was undoubtedly coming out of Trump’s ears.
 Something had to give.